-- In October 2019, the Company opened a dispensary in Maryland. - On November 1, 2019, the Company granted options to purchase up to the equivalent of 1,200,000 subordinate voting shares to newly appointed members of the board of directors. - In January 2020, the Company commenced recreational sales at its Chicago, IL dispensary. - In January 2020, the Company secured convertible note financing of \$3,000 and issued warrants. - In January 2020, the Company reached agreement to dispose of its Arkansas assets. - In March 2020, the Company's CEO assumed the rule of Executive Chairman and COO was promoted to CEO. - In March 2020, the Company divested of its Arizona assets for \$6,000. - In March 2020, the Company reduced its corporate workforce and Mission overhead workforce by 40% and 45%, respectively. - In May 2020, the Company announced that it had entered into a definitive agreement to sell its stake in non-core retail licenses in Pennsylvania and Maryland, netting in excess of \$18,000 of cash.
+- In January 2020, the Company commenced recreational sales at its Chicago, IL dispensary. - In January 2020, the Company secured convertible note financing of \$3,000 and issued warrants. - In January 2020, the Company reached agreement to dispose of two of its Arkansas assets. - In March 2020, the Company's CEO assumed the role of Executive Chairman and the COO was promoted to CEO. - In March 2020, the Company divested of its Arizona assets for \$6,000. - In March 2020, the Company reduced its corporate workforce and Mission overhead workforce by 40% and 45%, respectively. - In May 2020, the Company announced that it had entered into a definitive agreement to sell its stake in non-core retail licenses in Pennsylvania and Maryland, netting in excess of \$18,000 of cash.
 As the transaction closes and proceeds are received, the Company anticipates repaying GGP a total of \$10,000 in cash.
 On May 15, 2020, the Company had closed the sale of its Pennsylvania assets for \$10,600, of which \$5,700 has been used to repay GGP. - In May 2020, the Company raised \$5,800 through a private placement of convertible debt (the "Notes").
 The Notes are secured, although subordinate to GGP and LI Lending, and bears an annual coupon of 5%, paid-in-kind, and will mature on February 28, 2022 (although such maturity can be extended for 6 months subject to a 2.5% fee).
 The Notes are convertible into class A subordinate voting shares ("SVS") of the Company at a conversion price of \$0.25.
 Certain purchasers of the Notes were also able to exchange all or a certain portion of their existing equity holdings in the Company for a convertible debenture (the "Equity Swap Debenture"), with economic terms which mimic a preferred class of equity.
 Specifically, the Equity Swap Debenture matures on May 13, 2025, has an annual coupon of 3% which may be forgiven if the revenue of the Company is above \$15,000 and converts to SVS at a conversion price of \$0.4601227. - On February 25, 2019, the Company, as part of the Company's in-process acquisition of Pure Ratios, extended Accucanna, LLC ("Accucanna"), a California cannabis dispensary licensee which shared significant common ownership with Pure Ratios (the "Common Owners"), a \$1,500 loan evidenced by a secured promissory note.
 The note bore interest of 10% for the first six months, and 18% thereafter, and originally matured on or about February 25, 2020.
-In May 2020, in exchange for the Common Owners foregoing approximately 1.4 million shares of Company Class A Subordinate Voting Stock payable as an earnout because of Pure Ratios attaining certain CBD sales milestones,
+In May 2020, in exchange for the Common Owners foregoing approximately 1.4 million shares of Company Class A Subordinate Voting Stock payable as an earnout because of Pure Ratios attaining certain CBD sales milestones, the Company modified the principal balance of the note to \$890, the interest to 5%, and the maturity date to July 5, 2020, with an optional 30-day extension by written notice from Accucanna.

-- the Company modified the principal balance of the note to \$890, the interest to 5%, and the maturity date to July 5, 2020, with an optional 30-day extension by written notice from Accucanna. - In May 2020, the Company gave notice to extend the repayment date of the \$4,886 note payable plus associated interest that was issued for the acquisition of Healthy Pharms Inc. The note payable is now due November 18, 2020.
+• In May 2020, the Company gave notice to extend the repayment date of the \$4,886 note payable plus associated interest that was issued for the acquisition of Healthy Pharms Inc. The note payable is now due November 18, 2020.

+FINANCIAL

-FINANCIAL SELECTED FINANCIAL INFORMATION
+SELECTED FINANCIAL INFORMATION